puddle-brian/diy-booking-platform/TIMELINE_UNIFICATION_REFACTOR.md

 - ❌ Any data fetching or API calls
 - ❌ Any file extensions (.ts to .tsx)
 - ❌ Any complex JSX or clickable links
-- ❌ Any transform functions with React components
+- ❌ The newly restored ShowHeaderRow/LineupItemRow components

 **ONLY MODIFY:**
 - ✅ The conditional rendering in `TabbedTourItinerary.tsx` that chooses between two timeline components
-- ✅ Create ONE simple unified component that renders identical rows
+- ✅ Create simple data transform functions (NOT new components)

 ---